gildas-lormeau/zip.js/docs/interfaces/EntryError.md

 # Interface: EntryError

-Represents an error raised while processing an entry, decorated with entry context.
+Represents an error raised while processing an archive or one of its entries, decorated with context.

 ## Extends